Oracle Corporation (ORCL) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 Shareholders with losses of $50,000 or more are encouraged to contact the firm.

-LOS ANGELES, March 4, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Oracle Corporation ("Oracle" or the "Company") (NYSE: ORCL) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., March 5, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Oracle Corporation ("Oracle" or the "Company") (NYSE: ORCL).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ORACLE CORPORATION (ORCL), CLICK HERE BEFORE APRIL 6, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?